dbredvick/developer-spin/src/pages/about.md

 ## Me (& Sam and Ellie)
 ![Sam and Ellie](/images/SamAndEllie.JPG "Sam and Ellie") I'm currently living in Austin, Texas, but I grew up in a small town in Western Nebraska.
 I got hooked on electronics at a young age with the help of my dad.
 My tech love started with video games: first playing them, then trying to hack them, and finally trying to build them.
 I found a career in something similar - solving the puzzle that is software.
 In the day you can find me at your local coffee shop checking r/all on Reddit.
 I spend my nights checking out the latest JavaScript news and throwing together a new "Hello, World!" application with the newest tech.
-I have an amazing girlfriend, Sam, and a crazy cute puppy, Ellie.
+I have an amazing ~~girlfriend~~ fiancée, Sam, and a crazy cute puppy, Ellie.

 ## My work
 I'm a full-stack JavaScript with experience in [NodeJS](https://nodejs.org/) and [React](https://reactjs.org).
 I love solving consumers' problems and building e-commerce solutions.